-- Pupils with asthma should always carry their blue inhaler with them and parents are requested to provide a spare, named inhaler which should be given to the School Nurse in the Medical - Room in case of emergency.
-Any other medication or equipment, such as a spacer, should also be kept in the Medical Room for safe keeping. - All unstable asthmatics should have an individual Care Plan.
-Form Tutors should refer to this and be familiar with any boys in their form who require additional medical needs. - Pupils who suffer from exercise induced asthma should be provided with the opportunity, if required, to have a puff of their inhaler before they start exercise. - Pupils should always carry an inhaler whilst on the school premises, including any offsite activities, i.e. sports held at any venue and school trips.
-Staff will also take the emergency medication from the medical room when a pupil goes on a school trip. - The School Nurses holds a register for signing these medications in and out.
+- Parents are asked to ensure that pupils with asthma carry their inhaler, and a spare inhaler, at all times.
+They are also requested to ensure that medication is up to date. - All asthmatics should have an individual Care Plan.
+Form Tutors should refer to this and be familiar with any boys in their form who require additional medical needs. - Pupils who suffer from exercise-induced asthma should be provided with the opportunity, if required, to have a puff of their inhaler before they start exercise. - Pupils should always carry an inhaler whilst on the school premises, including any offsite activities, i.e. sports held at any venue and school trips.
+Staff will also take the emergency medication from the medical room when a pupil goes on a school trip and this is recorded by, overseen by the School Nurses.